Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Discussion

 \section{Discussion}

-In the previous section, we detailed how SFH, metallicity, dust, and emission influence SED fitting.
-Building on this, we now evaluate how choices in the observational setup and statistical treatment affect the accuracy and robustness of SED fitting, with particular attention to the role of adding a medium-band filter in recovering galaxy properties.
-We further consider how uncertainties in the inferred properties may propagate into derived quantities such as the SMF and the star formation main sequence.
+In the previous section, we detail how SFH, metallicity, dust, and emission influence SED fitting.
+Building on this, we go on to evaluate how choices in the observational setup and statistical treatment affect the accuracy and robustness of SED fitting, with particular attention to the role of adding a medium-band filter in recovering galaxy properties.
+We further consider how uncertainties in the inferred properties can propagate into the derived quantities, such as the SMF and the star formation main sequence.